-Generally speaking, apartment buildings are a good investment.
+Generally speaking, most apartment buildings are a good investment.
 However, not every building is automatically a good investment.
 Each should be evaluated separately.
 You should consider things such as age, condition of the property, price per square foot (compared to the rest of the market), and the local real estate market.
 Knowing how to calculate price per square foot, cap rates, and how to search for comps is critical.

 What makes an apartment building a safe and stable investment is the fact that when you own a building or apartment complex, you’ll have multiple individual apartments in your portfolio.
 So when a few are vacant, you will likely have others filled, which means you won’t lose as much cash flow.
 And, when you are entirely full, you will have a much larger stream of income.
 An apartment building allows you to expand your portfolio with just one purchase.